mikefeneley/stig-apache/README.md

 <b>#################################################################</b>

-The idea behind this project is to create a tool which checks if a server with Apache v 2.2 is configured to meet the requirements of the DISA STIG guide for Apache.
+The idea behind this project is to create a tool which checks if a server with Apachev2.2 is configured to meet the requirements of the DISA STIG guide for Apache.

 The offical STIG can be found at the DISA website here: